Arriving

 stunning plasterwork and was one of my favourite rooms in the hall.
 Sudbury

-Hall is a grade I listed building in Sudbury, Derbyshire; it was built between
+Hall is a grade I listed building in Sudbury, Derbyshire.
+It was built between

 1660 and 1680.
 The National Museum of Childhood is housed in the 19th-century servants’ wing.